Author: Kiersten White

 Lada has a thirst for power, but first she must find a way out of danger and back to the throne she believes is rightfully hers.
 A skilled warrior and a sharp tactician, even friendship with the sultan’s son, Mehmed, cannot quell Lada’s dreams of home – or her ruthless heart.
 Soon, however, Lada will find that the tangle of intrigue and suspicion which surrounds her is more complicated than she thinks.

 A sweeping, elaborate alternate history with a ferocious cast, And I Darken is Kiersten White’s most ambitious project yet.
-I’m a fan of The Chaos of Stars, her entertaining, sometimes gorgeously written tale of starcrossed love, sunny San Diego and mythological sass.
-It’s a Stephanie Perkins meets Rick Riordan standalone with a great heroine.
+I’m a fan of The Chaos of Stars – a tale of starcrossed love, sunny San Diego and mythological sass, it’s Stephanie Perkins meets Rick Riordan with a great heroine.
 Also, when I reviewed it this happened:

 — Kiersten White (@kierstenwhite) 14 March 2015